 TGIF!
 How was your week?
 I cannot believe we are already at the end of September.
 Didn’t schools just start not long ago?
 Just like any other families with children, I sometimes find it difficult to prepare dinner with everything that’s going on.
-I cook dinner almost everyday, so quick and easy recipe like Chicken Teriyaki comes in handy.
+I cook dinner almost every day, so quick and easy recipe like Chicken Teriyaki comes in handy.
 It’s especially tasty with the homemade sauce.

 If your rice cooker has a timer, you can wash rice and set it to be ready for your dinner time.
 I defrost chicken in the morning before I drop off my children at schools.
-And when I come home for lunch after picking up my daughter, I quickly marinade the meat.
-If you are working full-time, you might have to plan ahead so that you can marinade the chicken before going to work.
+And when I come home for lunch after picking up my daughter, I quickly marinate the meat.
+If you are working full-time, you might have to plan ahead so that you can marinate the chicken before going to work.

 About 40 minutes prior to dinner time, you can start cooking the chicken.
-While you are doing so, you can make quick Miso Soup and simple salad.
+While you are doing so, you can make quick Miso Soup and a simple salad.
 If you still have some time, you can make another quick side dish like Sunomono (Cucumber Salad).
 There you go, healthy homemade food!

 I wish everyone a fantastic weekend.
-I definitely need to catch up some sleep as well as some blogging work, and of course have some fun with my family.
+I definitely need to catch up some sleep as well as some blogging work, and of course, have some fun with my family.
 Enjoy!

 Previous Dinner was:

 - Chicken Teriyayaki Bento

 - A small size box of fruits: strawberries.